 An ergonomic, rubberized, non-slip grip that is easy and comfortable to hold, while offering the best control.

 A balanced tang that is the full width of the blade for power and durability.
 Nobody likes those cheap knives that snap off at the handle.

-And they should come in under your budget.
+Perhaps most importantly – they should come in under your budget.

 If all those stars align, you’ll have found yourself a quality fishing knife.

 Any of the ones included in this review!
 Good fillet knives will have durable, corrosion-resistant blades, and a grippy handle to prevent slips.

 How should you clean a fish gutting knife?

 Never put a fishing knife in the dishwasher, whether you’ve been filleting fish or otherwise.

 Always clean your fishing knives (and other fishing gear) ASAP – to prevent nasty odors and bacterial build up.